inviolacy-edulcorate/InterpretationMachination/readme.md

  - [x] Implement typed operators (+) to support different actions when called with different types.
  - [x] Implement boolean operations other than =.
  - [x] Implement ASCII code character literal support (#10 = \n).
+ - [ ] Allow one node to contain a longer list of tokens if needed (array types for example).

 ## How to run the AOC code
 1. Go to https://adventofcode.com/ and sign in